• Skip to primary navigation

 Method

-1. Hard boil: Place the eggs in a medium pot and cover with cold water.
+1. Place the eggs in a medium pot and cover with cold water.
 Bring to a boil over medium-high heat and then reduce the heat a little to a gentle boil and cook for 12 minutes.
 Transfer the eggs to an ice bath in a separate bowl using a slotted spoon.

 6 large eggs

-2. Peel: Peel the cooled eggs, slice them in half lengthwise, and scoop out yolks into a mixing bowl.
+2. Peel the cooled eggs, slice them in half lengthwise, and scoop out yolks into a mixing bowl.

-3. Mix: Mash the yolks a little with a fork and then add the rest of the ingredients to bowl, saving aside a little of the chopped dill and thin pickle slices to garnish.
+3. Mash the yolks a little with a fork and then add the rest of the ingredients to bowl, saving aside a little of the chopped dill and thin pickle slices to garnish.
 Mix everything together until well incorporated.

 3 tablespoons mayonnaise, 1 teaspoon Dijon mustard, 1 teaspoon fresh dill, 3 tablespoons dill pickles, 2 teaspoons pickle juice, sea salt, freshly ground black pepper

-4. Fill: Use a spoon to scoop a little of the fillings into each egg half.
+4. Use a spoon to scoop a little of the fillings into each egg half.
 Use a clean finger to help guide the mixture off the spoon if that's easier.

-5. Top: Place a small pickle slice into each deviled egg and sprinkle with more fresh dill and a little extra salt and pepper if you'd like.
+5. Place a small pickle slice into each deviled egg and sprinkle with more fresh dill and a little extra salt and pepper if you'd like.

 Nutrition

-Calories: 60kcalCarbohydrates: 0.4gProtein: 3gFat: 5gSaturated Fat: 1gPolyunsaturated Fat: 2gMonounsaturated Fat: 2gCholesterol: 94mgSodium: 105mgPotassium: 40mgFiber: 0.1gSugar: 0.2gVitamin A: 145IUVitamin C: 0.1mgCalcium: 17mgIron: 0.5mg
+Calories: 60kcalCarbohydrates: 0.4gProtein: 3gFat: 5gSaturated Fat: 1gPolyunsaturated Fat: 2gMonounsaturated Fat: 2gTrans Fat: 0.02gCholesterol: 94mgSodium: 105mgPotassium: 40mgFiber: 0.1gSugar: 0.2gVitamin A: 145IUVitamin C: 0.1mgCalcium: 17mgIron: 0.5mg

 Notes